 Lochside offers superb self-catering accommodation in Inverie, Knoydart, in an idyllic setting looking out over the beautiful waters of Loch Nevis – which means ‘Heaven’ in Gaelic.

-Lochside accommodation is just a short walk from the pier and from the Old Forge, “the remotest pub in mainland Britain”, which serves excellent beers and delicious food.
-The Knoydart Tea Room and Pottery is also a great place to enjoy a latte or hot chocolate, a bowl of warming home-made soup, a delicious cake or a lunch-time meal, a latte or hot chocolate … and of course warm hospitality.
-Maybe even take Bob’s taxi or a boat trip to the superb Dining Room at Doune or pick up a delicious burger, venison of course! from the Knoydart Snack Company, or order in a gourmet meal from Britta at Knoydart Kitchen.
+Lochside accommodation is just a short walk from the pier, from the Old Forge “the remotest pub in mainland Britain” and from the Knoydart Tea Room and Pottery.
+The Tea Room has fabulous sea views and is a great place to enjoy a latte or hot chocolate, a bowl of warming home-made soup, a delicious cake or a lunch-time meal, BYO evening meals during the summer season … and of course the warm hospitality of the Knoydart community.
+Don’t miss a visit to the award winning Dining Room at Doune or pick up a delicious burger, venison of course! from the Knoydart Snack Company, or order in a gourmet meal from Britta at Knoydart Kitchen.

 Whilst outwardly maintaining the appearance of a traditional white painted Knoydart cottage, Lochside is furnished in a comfortable, high quality, contemporary style and offers accommodation for up to six people in three bedrooms – one king sized en-suite, one super king/twin bedded room and one twin bedroom.